Pennsylvania child care assistance.

 Subsidized care is in high demand, and financial assistance is limited.
 Therefore if funding is not available at the time that a low-income parent applies for the program, they more than likely will be placed onto a waiting list.

 Many people are very concerned about the cost of affordable, quality child care.
 The government recognizes that their can be a barrier to someone getting a job or attending training.
 So CCIS may be able to help those who qualify.
-Working, lower income parents may be eligible for financial assistance with paying their child care expenses if they meet the program’s income guidelines.
+Working, lower income parents may be eligible for financial assistance with paying their child care expenses or free day care from the government vouchers if they meet the program’s income guidelines.

 Pennsylvania will also provide a list of high quality, approved day care providers to applicants.
 Your local Child Care Information Services agency has databases, can provide referrals and other information.
 Learn about facilities near you or your work that meet your standards.